explore virgin rainforest, spot rare and diverse wildlife and cruise along the rivers of the endless Rupununi savannas

 The Rupununi: rivers and savanna

-Day 12: Driven (about 2 hours) to Lethem and fly back to Georgetown for a final night.
+Days 11-12: Driven (about 2 hours) to Lethem and fly back to Georgetown for a final night.
+The following day driven to the airport for international connections.

 Go Further - virgin rainforest and wildlife